36 Upper Mall, Hammersmith, London W6 9TA

 Profile: Latymer Prep is a co-educational school that forms the preparatory department of Latymer Upper School in Ravenscourt Park, London’s top performing secondary school.
 Boys and girls attend Latymer Prep from age 7 to 11, at which point they generally transfer to Latymer Upper School.
 Housed in a beautiful mansion overlooking Thames river on the Latymer grounds, Latymer Prep, has enviable access to the new sports facilities at Latymer School, complete with a six-lane swimming pool and a brand new sports hall.

 The curriculum balances the best of traditional education (strong emphasis on reading and mental maths, science, philosophy, geography and history, Roald Dahl in Year 3, Shakespeare in Year 6) with innovative elements (all children study Mandarin and Spanish as well as computing).
 It is wonderful to visit a highly academic London prep school where children are completely unfazed by the 11+ process.
 “We do the exam but it would be ver rare for anyone not to pass, it only happens in one out of 50 cases”, explained one Year 6 boy.

 Apart from enviable facilities and very bright children, Latymer Prep’s greatest asset is its inspiring Head Mr Dorrian, who has taught at Latymer School since 30 years and lead the prep school since 16 years while continuing to teach English and English Literature at the Upper School.
-Alas, he has announced his retirement for September 2017, and one very much hopes the school finds a suitable replacement to fill his shoes.
+Alas, he retired in summer 2017, and Mrs Andrea Rutterford (previously Deputy Head at Devonshire House School in Hampstead) has since taken over the headship.

 A wide variety of clubs is on offer, including Karate, Chess, Zumba, Drama, Film Studies.
 Most children take private instrumental lessons at the school.
 They are also offered one term of free instrumental tuition in a less usual instrument (for example, the trombone).
 Sports lessons are co-educational, which means girls play rugby with the boys and boys are on the netball court with the girls, to the surprise of their competitors during fixtures.